master-of-zen/Av1an/site/src/Cli/scene_detection.md

 		File location for scenes

 	--split-method <SPLIT_METHOD>
-		Method used to determine chunk boundaries
+		Method used to determine task boundaries

 		"av-scenechange" uses an algorithm to analyze which frames of the video are the start of new scenes, while "none" disables scene detection entirely (and only relies on